What worldview gives humans the best chance to tackle the environmental crisis.

 Old people are difficult to change, but if we teach our children well change is possible.

-Actually, this type of change is underway.
+Young people all over the world try to fight consumerism and environmental destruction, but the philosophical depth of this movement is “ gadgets do not make us happy and nature does.”
 The program devised by French philosopher Frederic Lenoir and his team teaches children to be mindful and think critically.
 It is called “savoir etre, vivre ensemble( SEVE)”- learning how to be and how to live with others.
 The courses are offered in 6 francophone countries, the French Canadian version is closest to the US.

 I don’t think, these programs are labeled as “humanism” but it looks non-materialistic and non-dogmatic.
 Let’s start something similar in the rest of the world.